montoulieu/next-tailwind-minimal/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser and get to work!

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

 ## Learn More